 Earlier today, I saw a copy of a 2015 African Business magazine gathering dust on top of my bookshelf.
 Its cover page is embellished with a creative piece of work depicting a combination of pleasure and pain, triumph and failure in the chocolate industry.
 I know, this is confusing.
-I started getting confused the moment I tried to figure out the relationship between the tree, the fruit, the seeds and the final product.
+I started getting confused the moment I tried to figure out the relationship between the tree, the seeds, the fruit and the final product.

 The cover story of the dust-gathering, 2015 magazine is titled Bittersweet Success: Will Africa Profit From the Global Chocolate Crisis?
 The article painted a picture of the scramble for cocoa when the chocolate demand began to outpace its supply.

 According to Make Chocolate Fair, a watchdog pushing for the elimination of foul play in the supply chain, 70% of the world’s cocoa come from West Africa, with Ivory Coast and Ghana producing more than half of the global supply.
 The chocolate industry is valued at more than USD 130 billion but, judging from my pedestrian literature review, all is not well.

 I would like to learn something about chocolate production in Rwanda and the state of the market.
 I already know the destination of my first chocolate study tour — the workshop run by Caractère Patifi in Musanze.

 The author is visiting all 30 districts of Rwanda.
 His tour of Musanze is sponsored by Ikaze Rwanda Tours & Travel, The Peakspot Lodge, My Hill Ecolodge, Volcanoes Residence, Migano Hotel, Kingfisher Journeys, Ndaza Escape, Crema Cafe and Beyond the Gorillas Experiences (BGE).